cincheo/jsweet/candy-generator/README.md

 ## How to build

-In the project's directory, generate TypeScript parser from syntax files (CUP/JFlex):
+In the candy-generator's directory, generate TypeScript parser from syntax files (CUP/JFlex):

 ```bash
 $ mvn generate-sources -P genparser